Revision 13-2; Effective April 1, 2013

 Applicants requesting three months prior Medicaid coverage must provide citizenship verification before prior coverage can be provided.

 Exception: Current Medicare and SSI recipients are exempt from the verification requirement.
-Individuals who are receiving Retirement, Survivors and Disability Insurance (RSDI) based on disability, and who are in a 24-month waiting period to receive Medicare, are considered Medicare recipients for the citizenship and identity verification requirement.
+People who receive Retirement, Survivors and Disability Insurance (RSDI) based on disability, and who are in a 24-month waiting period to receive Medicare, are considered to meet the citizenship and identity verification requirement as Medicare recipients.

 Related Policy